 - Honest and helps others see the truth

-- Forward-thinking and helps others plan for the future
+- Forward-thinking and helping others plan for the future

 - Provides guidance when needed